Need help? We're here!

 During combustion, the engine loses energy, and the friction produced between mechanical parts causes a rise in the engine temperature.
 As motor oil lubricates the engine's moving parts, the heat is also released via the lubrication circuit.
 It aids in engine cooling, especially in the areas that aren't reached by the coolant.

-Over time, engine oil may oxidize and will fail to perform its corrosion inhibiting role.
+Over time, engine oil may oxidize and will fail to perform its corrosion-inhibiting role.
 It can also get dirty and less efficient in doing its other tasks.
-When it's been over a year since your last oil change, it's now time to have it changed with the best product available in the market to keep your engine in good working condition.
-You should also make sure to replace the motor oil regularly.
+When it's been over a year since your last oil change, it’s time to have it replaced with the best product available.
+Regular oil changes are among the most effective ways to keep your truck roadworthy and ensure it continues to perform efficiently without costly downtime.

 The metal-on-metal contacts that take place in your truck's gear systems generate heat and cause wear and tear.
 The gear oil acts as a lubricant that protects these moving components from wear by minimizing friction and driving heat away from them.
 This fluid ensures the smooth operation of manual gearboxes, transmissions, transaxles, differentials, and transfer cases.
-Insufficient lubrication of these parts often results in the corrosion, scuffing, scouring, and pitting of drivetrain components, compromising the truck's performance.
+Insufficient lubrication of these parts often results in corrosion, scuffing, or pitting of drivetrain components, which can compromise performance and safety.

 The coolant plays a crucial role in maintaining your truck engine's performance by preventing it from freezing and ensuring heat balance by eliminating heat.
 This fluid performs these tasks while protecting its components against corrosion.
 Depending on the type of your vehicle, your engine may require a coolant with specialized additives.
 Some trucks need a coolant particularly formulated for specific manufacturers or a coolant made specifically for high-mileage vehicles.

 Hydraulic oil is considered the life of your hydraulic system.
-It is a non-compressible fluid consisting of oils and additives that are formulated to efficiently transmit power while working as a coolant and lubricant at the same time.
-Effective in a wide range of temperatures, this oil decreases wear and prevents rust and corrosion.
-The hydraulic oil transmits power within the hydraulic system of machinery and equipment and performs many other functions, including power delivery, part lubrication, heat dissipation, and contaminant elimination.
+It is a non-compressible fluid consisting of oils and additives that efficiently transmit power while working as a coolant and lubricant at the same time.
+Effective in a wide range of temperatures, this oil decreases wear, prevents rust and corrosion, and provides consistent power delivery across hydraulic systems.

 A type of hydraulic oil, the brake fluid serves as your brake system's lubricant.
 It reduces the negative effects of the constant brushing between moving components.
 It flows through the brake lines and goes to all the wheels of your truck.
 As the brake pedal is pressed down, the brake fluid enables the force to be applied to the brakes so the vehicle will slow down and eventually stop.
 This fluid helps ensure your driving safety and the safety of everyone around you by making sure the brake components work smoothly and can bring your truck to a halt whenever needed.
 Like other automotive lube, the fluid also needs regular replacement to keep the brakes in mint condition.